spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 *	Jog kan ante skriv meka ord .tack  Jag kan inte skriva många ord.
 Tack.

 In this example, a space is inserted between the period and _tack_, and the _t_ in _tack_ is changed from lower to upper case. _Tack_ will be tagged with O-Cap, but the insertion of the space will not be tagged.

-#### P-Sent (sentence segmentation)

-The P-Sent tag is used for corrections involving splitting a sentence or merging two sentences into one, when this correction involves more than the pure insertion or removal of a punctuation mark – in the typical case the adding or removal of a conjunction.

-_Examples_

-*	Jag heter xxx och jag pratar arabiska och engelska och lite **svenska och vi** har tre rum i huset -> Jag heter xxx och jag pratar arabiska och engelska och lite **svenska.
-Vi** har tre rum i huset.

-In this example, the P-Sent tag is placed on a link between _och_ in the original text and the period in the normalized text.
-The link between _vi_ and _Vi_ is tagged with C, as a consistency correction necessitated by another correction.

 ### S – Syntactical corrections